 Salmon and flax seeds are rich in omega-3 fatty acids.
 Many studies show that those who eat a diet rich in omega-3s have lower levels of depression and anxiety.
 Other good sources include chia seeds, hemp, and leafy greens.

-Oranges, Strawberries, and Carrots
+Oranges, Strawberries, Blueberries, and Carrots

 Fruits and vegetables are not only an easy grab-and-go option, they’re also rich in vitamin C. Some studies show that vitamin C can have a positive effect on mood.
+Berries are also high in anthocyanins, a class of antioxidants found in berries like blueberries and strawberries that have been shown to affect our moods in a positive way.
+They also help fight free radicals that cause mood and brain-related issues!

 Mussels and Kefir